 “While a child is not eligible to become an authorized user on an account until the age of 15 and open up an account until the age of 18, they are at risk for identity theft at birth.
 Children are easy targets and all a thief needs is to get a hold of your child's social security number to start opening accounts.
 Under the Economic Growth, Regulatory Relief and Consumer Protection Act enacted in 2018, credit freezes are required to be free.
 You would need to put a credit freeze with all three of the major credit bureaus, but it would be well worth the hour it would take.
 You can be saving your child years of overcoming bad credit, legal fees, and hours trying to recover their credit.

 Monitor their credit reports through the three major credit bureaus.
 You can check your child's credit report during a freeze.
-Keep the freeze on until your child needs to apply for student loans.
-They will need to pay to thaw out their credit, but it is worth the years of protection and fees are minimal.”
+Keep the freeze on until your child needs to apply for student loans."

 “Child identity theft has grown as a problem in recent years.
 According to Javelin Strategy and Research, a million American children became victims of identity theft last year at a cost of 2.6 billion dollars in total losses to the families.
 Children have become a prime target of identity thieves who, if they are able to get identifying information on a child, such as the child's Social Security number, can open a credit report on behalf of the child and obtain credit in the child's name.
 The identity thief never pays back the money accessed through the child's credit and the child is burdened with a bad credit report that can have a harmful effect on the child when he or she applies for credit, applies for a job, applies for a scholarship or seeks to rent an apartment.
 Often the identity theft is not discovered until years after it first happens which makes it more difficult to remedy.